rickalouani/Rancher-howto/README.md

 # 2 ways to build Kubernetes clusters with Rancher 2.0

+   In this article, I want to demonstrate how easy it is to Standup or import existing Kubernetes clusters using Rancher 2.0,

 Standing up a Kubernetes cluster for testing or a demos like this one is simple.
 KUBEADM, KOPS, KUBESPRAY make standing up such a cluster a trivial task.
 Yet,  standing up  Secure, Highly-Available, and Fault-Tolerant production clusters is a more involved task .
 Many guides and best practices are  available to help through the process.
 Unfortunately, they are not simple.
 To use them one has to have a deep understanding of many concepts.
 Concepts such as Fault Tolerance, High Availability, Disaster Recovery, security principles, and more.
 In most cases it is not a practical approach.
 An easier approach would be to use Google Kubernetes Engine(GKE).
-GKE will allow you to standup clusters that are secure, highly available, and faultolerant with a mouse click.
-A better approach would be to use Rancher 2.0
+A better approach would be to use Rancher 2.0.
+Both Platform will allow you to deploy production grade cluster with a mouse click.

-Rancher 2.0 is An openstource platform that provides arguably all the services that GKE provides.
-It also provides controll over the whole cluster(s), and is cloud provider agnostic.
-It also gives you a single UI or a single CLI to manage all your clusters.
-In this article, I want to demonstrate how easy it is to Standup or import existing Kubernetes clusters using Rancher 2.0, and hopefully entice you to try it and experiment with it.
+Out of the box, a Kubernetes cluster would keep your workloads highly available and fault tolerant as long as its control plane and ETCD are running and resources are available, a given.
+But, if you are designing a production environment, that is an obvious single point of failure.
+What I am hoping to take a birds eye view at how GKE and Rancher 2.0 aproach Cluster high availabilty and fault tolerance and hopefully give you a basic understanding if you're in the process of selection a platform.
+The subject is fairly complex so please bear with me if I am not able to get my point accross and cause you more confusion.
+But I promise I will do my best.